jywu20/Notes/Computer Science/Logic and PLT/llvm.md

 Probably more important is optimization.
 When it comes to optimization, the problem pure C encounters is two-fold:
-- manually using things like SIMD (which, unlike caching or instruction-level parallelism, *can* be controlled in assembly) is not supported by standard primitives of C, and
+- manually utilizing SIMD (which, unlike caching or instruction-level parallelism, *can* be controlled in assembly) and writing conditional move (so that `if (cond) a = expr;` will not cause branch prediction failures) and other hardware-supported accelerations of typical performance hot spots is not supported by standard primitives of C, and
-- if we want to let the compiler to perform certain optimizations, then the idiomatic form is not *high-level* enough, because it's impossible to promise to the compiler that certain scenarios that hinder optimization will never happen.
+- if we want to let the *compiler* (not us) to perform certain optimizations, then the idiomatic form of C is not *high-level* enough, because it's impossible to promise to the compiler that certain scenarios that hinder optimization will never happen.